bssd-ltd/styleguide/shellguide.md

 Revision 2.02

-Authored, revised and maintained by many Googlers.
+Authored, revised and maintained by many Bssd Ltdrs.

 ## Table of Contents